A complex and unique Middle Eastern spread

 - Add all ingredients except bread crumbs to your Vitamix container

-- Blend on high for 30 seconds (you want to keep some texture)
+- Blend for 15 seconds (you want to keep some texture)

 - Add the bread crumbs